fbacchella/fiorun/README.md

   will be stripsize * stripcount.

    * blockdevice (mandatory): the block device to partition
-   * stripsize (in kB): an optionnal strip size for alignement
+   * stripsize (in kB): an optionnal strip size for alignment
-   * stripcount: an optionnal number of strip
+   * stripcount: an optional number of strip

 * do_fs_xfs

   Create a xfs file system.
-If stripsize and stripcount are given, fs alignement hint will be given to the mkfs command.
+If stripsize and stripcount are given, fs alignment hint will be given to the mkfs command.

-   * part (mandatory): the partion to use
+   * part (mandatory): the partition to use
    * logdev: a possible external log device
    * stripsize (in kB): strip size
    * stripcount: the number of strips